FREE SHIPPING on orders of $85 or more

 First found in the city of Piacenza, which lies almost on the border between Emilia-Romagna and Lombardy.
 Records are found with Marco, Guisengo, Albrigono and Vitore Pecoraria in 1160.
 This family took their name from the Pecorara valley, over which they had some possession.

 This web page shows only a small excerpt of our Pecoraro research.
 More information is included under the topic Early Pecoraro History in all our PDF Extended History products.

 Another 181 words(13 lines of text) are included under the topic Early Pecoraro Notables in all our PDF Extended History products.

 A look at the immigration and passenger lists has shown a number of people bearing the name Pecoraro:

-Pecoraro Settlers in the United States in the 19th Century
+Pecoraro Settlers in United States in the 19th Century

-Pecoraro Settlers in the United States in the 20th Century
+Pecoraro Settlers in United States in the 20th Century

 The Pecoraro Family Crest was acquired from the Houseofnames.com archives.
 The Pecoraro Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.